nephest/jhc-life/README.md

 # jhc-life
-A John Horton Conway's Game of Life implementation
+A John Horton Conway's Game of Life implementation.
+This is a JavaFX app that uses a classical life calculation model.

 # Dependencies
 * Java 11+